surphluris1-max/omni-app/README.md

 # OmniTool - Multi-Tool Super App

 A responsive, full-stack web application combining productivity, social sharing, finance, AI tools, and messaging into one beautiful interface.
+Call it a Small dino app cuz it have more than one feature

 ## ✨ Features